AndreMikulec/econModel/README.md

 # econModel

-The goal of econModel is to collect and display meaningful social and economic data.
+The goal of econModel is to collect and display meaningful social and economic data  from ALFRED and elsewhere

 ## Installation